-khmer is implemented in C++ with a Python wrapper, which is what all of the scripts use.
+The khmer core library is implemented in C++, while all of the khmer scripts and tests access the core library via a Python wrapper.

-Documentation for khmer is provided on the Web sites for khmer-protocols and khmer-recipes. khmer-protocols provides detailed protocols for using khmer to analyze either a transcriptome or a metagenome. khmer-recipes provides individual recipes for using khmer in a variety of sequence-oriented tasks such as extracting reads by coverage, estimating a genome or metagenome size from unassembled reads, and error-trimming reads via streaming k-mer abundance.
+Tutorials highlighting khmer are available at khmer-protocols and khmer-recipes.
+The former provides detailed protocols for using khmer to analyze either a transcriptome or a metagenome.
+The latter provides individual recipes for using khmer in a variety of sequence-oriented tasks such as extracting reads by coverage, estimating a genome or metagenome size from unassembled reads, and error-trimming reads via streaming k-mer abundance.